 I've been drawing since I can remember.
 In elementary school I had goals to be an animator (and work for Disney).
 In 5th grade I became interested in comic books, my favorite being X-Men.
 I studied the art in these books and became interested in making them too.

-In high school I took every possible art class including AP Portfolio I, II and a special Digital Arts trial class with only about five other students.
+In high school I took every possible art class including AP Portfolio I, II and a new Digital Arts trial class with only about five other students.
 But at 16 I began to shy away from my dedication to art and discovered a new love for music and DJing.
 I shifted all my attention to the music scene and for about six years I hardly drew.
-This is where my name of "Danielle Soloud" originates ("Soloud" pronounced So-Loud), which makes more sense when you're a Hard House DJ!
+This is where my name of "Danielle Soloud" originates ("Soloud" pronounced So-Loud), which makes more sense when you're a DJ!
 At about 22 years old I started to get out of the scene and for about three years or so after I didn't do much of anything except work behind a desk in an office job.

 Eventually I came back to the idea of doing art for a living.
 To be honest I resorted back to art because it was what I knew and had done for so long.
 But getting back to drawing after being away from it wasn't as easy as I thought.
 I was completely out of practice and it was frustrating and upsetting.
 After a while I remembered how much I loved it and missed it... it's a passion and who I am.
 I became furious at myself for drifting away from drawing and felt I had to push myself twice as hard to catch up to where I should have been if I would have kept at it.

 I enrolled in community college for an art degree, but couldn't decide on illustration or animation.
 I took basic foundation courses in the meantime.
 Discovering school isn't for me, I decided to go ahead and pursue a career as an artist.
 Similar to my younger days, I have little to no interest in anything except drawing and essentially that really is all I do.